What You Need to Know

 What Is Part D Cost Sharing?

 Part D deductibles vary among plans.
-Some plans have no deductible while the maximum amount allowed is $480 in 2022.
+However, the maximum deductible allowed is $590 in 2025.

 Part D and Medicare Advantage plans with prescription drug coverage almost always charge a copayment or coinsurance for each of the medicines you purchase.
 Part D coverage uses a tiered cost-sharing structure.
 This means you will pay varying prices for different categories of drugs.
 In general, you’ll pay more in copays or coinsurance for brand-name drugs and less for generics.